 Scheinman's essay also highlights the various nonproliferation roles played by the NPT and the logic of assessing the value of the Treaty in terms of the importance one attaches to these different functions.
 For example, it is useful to distinguish among the NPT's roles as a legal barrier, a normative standard, and a confidence-building measure.
 The latter function, which may be less obvious than the others, includes important international safeguards commitments that states party to the NPT are obliged to undertake.
 These commitments are legally binding and entail verification procedures designed to reassure other states about the peaceful uses of a country's nuclear activities.
-Although international safeguards and the confidence they instill are not dependent on the NPT, it is extremely doubtful if a global system of stringent safeguards approaching those currently in existence would have developed in the absence of the NPT.26 in terms of the psychological, bureaucratic, and domestic political obstacles that treaties impose notwithstanding their withdrawal clauses.
-And indeed, most research on international treaties suggests that states generally comply with the accords they conclude.
+Although international safeguards and the confidence they instill are not dependent on the NPT, it is extremely doubtful if a global system of stringent safeguards approaching those currently in existence would have developed in the absence of the NPT.26

+Many nonproliferation analysts maintain that the NPT, as a multilateral treaty, has some constraining effect on states party to the Treaty.
+As Scheinman argues, "Formalized commitments containing reciprocal obligations establish thresholds that are more difficult to cross."27 This assessment is logical in terms of the psychological, bureaucratic, and domestic political obstacles that treaties impose notwithstanding their withdrawal clauses.
+And indeed. most research on international treaties suggests that states generally comply with the accords they conclude.
 Less clear-cut, however, is the extent to which states comply because of any legal commitment to do so or because of the conditions that prompted them to sign the treaty in the first place.28 Based on the aggregate data analysis of Way and Sasikumar and a number of country-specific case studies, especially those by Rublee, the NPT would appear both to constrain and screen.